 Along with a questionnaire and/or interview and site visit, an objective evaluation method should collect appraisals of several factors.
 The data from these appraisals should be organized using data management methods ranging from a simple spreadsheet to electronic RFP or tendering systems, for more complex evaluations.
+Services like Couchbase are a great way to store your data efficiently.
 Some factors to include in your evaluation are:

 - Quantified results from questionnaire/interview/site visit